Handling and restraint: General principles

 Acquiring good handling skills needs training in appropriate methods (see below) and much practice to be able to handle quickly and effectively regardless of the specific presentation of the animal, its behaviour and context.
 Skill should be sufficient to capture animals quickly, confidently and securely on first approach without any chasing.
 Failed attempts to catch an animal can increase its anxiety and lead to further evasive response, resulting in frustration and sometimes impatience in the handler.
 Non-aversive handling from a young age during routine husbandry is a fast and effective way to tame animals.
 The use of non-aversive methods promotes rapid habituation, which is particularly relevant when time is constrained.

 Where possible, the handler should try to gain voluntary cooperation from animals to minimise any negative response to handling.
 Reward training methods (also known as positive reinforcement), usually using food treats, work very effectively in dogs and non-human primates and can remove the need for restraint during procedures that animals would normally avoid.
-For further information see the NC3Rs page on training animals2-4.
+For further information see the NC3Rs page on training animals [2, 3, 4].

 Mice are by far the most commonly used vertebrates in research.
 Despite this, people find it harder to relate to mice than to more familiar companion animals and mouse behaviours can be harder to recognise and to understand.
 Their small size makes them vulnerable to predation or other harm, so it is not surprising that mice often show strong handling stress and anxiety in response to capture.
 Nonetheless, mice adapt readily to human contact if handled appropriately and will voluntarily seek contact, driven by their inquisitive nature.

-For further information on tunnel handling, see our mouse handling tutorial.
+For further information on tunnel handling, see our pages on mouse handling, which includes a video tutorial.

 Another method is to simply scoop the mouse onto the hand.
 This works well once mice have become habituated to being picked up, although naïve and more jumpy young animals will initially leap from the hands.
 To habituate them, animals can be held loosely between closed hands initially (for example, to transfer between cages during cleaning) or picked up in a handling tunnel until they no longer jump from the hand.
 Observe the animal’s response closely to ensure that it is cupped and transferred safely.
 This method is suitable for docile strains, animals that are well habituated to handling and stay on the hand, and for experienced handlers with a confident approach.
 Use of a handling tunnel is recommended for less confident mice and handlers.

-For further information on cupping, see our mouse handling tutorial.
+For further information on cupping, see our pages on mouse handling, which includes a video tutorial.

 Mice accustomed to non-aversive handling will accept physical restraint without losing tameness towards the handler.
 While mice should not be picked up by the tail, the base of the tail can be held to manipulate the mouse once on the hand.
 For full restraint, place mice on a surface they can grip.
 Holding the tail base securely, pull back gently to stimulate the animal to grip and use the other hand to grasp the loose skin at the back of the neck between thumb and forefingers.
 The animal should be immobilised but able to breathe easily.